Picture courtesy of the Oregon Department of Fish and Wildlife

 Bait and Tackle: When schools of large anchovies are around, use a Sabiki-type bait leader or simply a snag line leader baited with small size 10 or 12 hooks.
 Drop the leader to the mid-depth level and jig up and down for the fish.

-Food Value: Not too many people eat anchovies (unless they put them on pizzas) but they are supposed to taste very similar to fresh herring.
+Food Value: Not too many people eat anchovies (unless they put them on pizzas) but they are supposed to taste very similar to fresh herring with a soft texture, moderate flavor and moderate fat content.
 Some books suggest frying them in olive oil.

 Comments: Since fewer and fewer piers seem to have live anchovies for bait, it makes sense to catch your own.
 Get a live bait bucket, an aerator, and go jig up some ‘chovies.